Besov spaces and Schatten class Hankel operators for Hardy and Paley--Wiener spaces in higher dimensions: Sufficient conditions for trace class and boundedness

 \section{Sufficient conditions for trace class and boundedness}

-In this section we will prove a natural sufficient condition for an extended Hankel operator $\Ha_\varphi^{\sigma, \tau}$ to be trace class, for a range of parameters $\sigma$ and $\tau$.
-By interpolation with the Hilbert-Schmidt case, we therefore obtain the expected criterion for membership in the Schatten class $S^p$, for $1 \leq p \leq 2$.
+In this section we will prove natural sufficient conditions for an extended Hankel operator $\Ha_\varphi^{\sigma, \tau}$ to be either trace class or Hilbert-Schmidt.
+We therefore obtain a criterion for membership in the Schatten class $S^p$, for $1 \leq p \leq 2$.
 We shall also give a useful sufficient criterion for certain extended Hankel operators to be bounded, which we shall apply when considering smooth domains with positive curvature, as well as polytopes.

 In what follows, we shall identify any kernel $k(x,y)$ on $\Omega \times\Omega$ with an integral operator on $L^2(\Omega)$, and we shall write $\|k\|_{S^p}$ or $\|k(x,y)\|_{S^p}$ for its $p$-Schatten norm, $1 \leq p \leq \infty$.
 In this notation, note that any $m(x,y)$ belonging to the projective tensor product $L^\infty(\Omega) \hat{\otimes} L^\infty(\Omega)$ is a Schur multiplier: